COLUMN-Junk bond jolt marks time on strangely serene year: Mike Dolan | Business

 So much so, that U.S. dollar junk bonds - adjusted for volatility - actually outperformed the S&P500 over 12 months - in the longest period of calm for high yield spreads since before the global financial crisis in 2007/2008, he added.
 On some levels, this low spread volatility and "straight line" yield carry could easily extend into 2022.

-High-yield bonds are less prone to interest rate risk, or duration than investment-grade credit - which has had a more stressful 2021.
+High-yield bonds are less prone to interest rate risk, or duration, than investment grade credit - which has had a more stressful 2021.
 Earnings growth should stay high for the first half too and flatter current spreads that way.
-But with equity volatility now starting to match rates and currency gyrations into year-end, and tremors in credit spreads emerging over the past week too, there will be a temptation to cut and run.
+But with equity volatility now starting to match rates and currency gyrations into year-end, and tremors in credit spreads emerging over the past week too, there will be temptation to cut and run.

 "So investors may be embarking on high levels of risk for very low levels of expected returns," he added.
 "The price discovery mechanism is not functioning the way it is, the level of expected default rates going forward is likely underestimated."
 'SHOULD I STAY OR SHOULD I GO?'